cocos/cocos-docs/en/scripting/load-assets.md

 In a scripting language like JavaScript, memory management is often not included due to its weak typing characteristics, and for code convenience, the memory of all objects is managed by a garbage collection mechanism.
 This results in JS layer logic never knowing when an object will be released, which means that the engine cannot manage external object references to resources through a mechanism like reference counting, nor can it rigorously count whether a resource is no longer needed.

-Prior to v2.4, Creator long chose to give developers control over the release of all resources, including the resource itself and its dependencies, and you had to manually get all the dependencies of the resource and select the dependencies that needed to be released, for example in the following form.
+Prior to v2.4, Creator long chose to give developers control over the release of all resources, including the resource itself and its dependencies, and you had to manually get all the dependencies of the resource and select the dependencies that needed to be released, for example in the following form:

 ```javascript
 // Release a texture which is no longer need